The latest at Sask Parks

-Q: What are the fees for 2021?
+Q: Are there any changes to the fees for 2021?

-Fee changes for 2021 include a $1 increase in nightly electric sites, now $33 a night, and a $1 increase in full-service nightly sites, now $43 a night.
+Fee changes for 2021 include a $1 increase in nightly electric sites, now $33 a night, and a $2 increase in full-service nightly sites, now $44 a night.
 The new full-service seasonal sites offered at Greenwater Lake and Meadow Lake provincial parks are $3400.
 All other fees remain the same from 2020.

 View a full list of fees on our Fees & Charges page